Vickery Project: Using Design to Fight Crime.

-In preparation for our Vickery and Forest-Audelia Better Blocks in Dallas, we’ve made it a mission to meet and collaborate with as many interested parties as possible to collect input, form partnerships, and lay the groundwork for a successful revitalization project.
+In preparation for our Vickery Better Block project in Dallas, we’ve made it a mission to collaborate with as many interested parties as possible to collect input, form partnerships, and lay the groundwork for a successful revitalization project.

 From U.S. Attorney General William Barr’s explanation of funding, to a seven-year-old girl’s longing for a place to perform dance recitals, every minute spent on the planning of these projects has been invaluable.